Erdogan's intensifies battle against Islamic critic ahead of presidential vote

 State-owned companies and institutional depositors loyal to Erdogan have withdrawn 4 billion lira ($1.8 billion), some 20 percent of the bank’s total deposits, according to media reports.

-Pressure on the bank intensified on Thursday when the tax office said it had canceled an accord allowing it to collect taxes for the finance ministry.
+Pressure on the bank intensified on Thursday when the tax office said it had cancelled an accord allowing it to collect taxes for the finance ministry.